jpnielsen/wavetables/README.md

 <h1> wavetables</h1>

+AKWT.zip are the wt files from https://github.com/KristofferKarlAxelEkstrand/AKWF-FREE/tree/master/AKWF--Surge/AKWF-WT-512 renamed to raw and zipped.

 <h3>genwav_float.py</h3>

 Disclaimer: I'm not very skilled in python programming, A better/faster method could easily be made by someone with python skills.